wilfrantz/wilfrantz.github.io/_posts/2025-03-19-systemd-cheat-sheet.md

 tag: [linux]
 ---

 `Systemd` is a suite of fundamental building blocks for a Linux system.
 It provides a system and service manager that runs as **PID 1** and initializes the rest of the system.
-It has replaced older init systems like `SysV` in most modern Linux distributions.
+It is replacement to `SysV` in most modern Linux distributions.

 **Key Features**

-- Parallel startup of services
+- Parallel startup of services.
-- On-demand activation of daemons
+- On-demand activation of daemons.
-- Dependency-based service control
+- Dependency-based service control.

 ---

 ## Basic System Control

-Get system status
+### Get system status

 ```bash
 systemctl status
 ```

-Reboot the system
+### Reboot the system

 ```bash
 systemctl reboot
 ```

-Power off the system
+### Power off the system

 ```bash
 systemctl poweroff
 ```

-Suspend the system
+### Suspend the system

 ```bash
 systemctl suspend
 ```

-Hibernate the system
+### Hibernate the system

 ```bash
 systemctl hibernate